yashharkhani/flutter_utils/README.md

 ## Output and Logs

-All build output is logged to the **Flutter Build Utils** output channel:
+All build output is logged to the **FLUTTERKIT** output channel:

 - Step-by-step progress with status indicators
 - Command execution details
 - Standard output and error streams
 - Detailed error information on failures

-Access via: `View → Output → Flutter Build Utils`
+Access via: `View → Output → FLUTTERKIT`

 ## Troubleshooting